mysensors/NodeManager/README.md

 ### Built-in features

 NodeManager built-in features can be enabled/disabled also when you need to save some storage for your code.
-To enable/disable a buil-in feature:
+To enable/disable a built-in feature:
 * Install the required library if any
 * Enable the corresponding feature by setting it to ON in the main sketch.
 To disable it, set it to OFF
 * When a feature is enabled additional functions may be made available.
 Have a look at the API documentation for details

-A list of buil-in features and the required dependencies is presented below:
+A list of built-in features and the required dependencies is presented below:

 Feature                     | Default | Description                                                                                      | Dependencies
 ----------------------------|---------|--------------------------------------------------------------------------------------------------|----------------------------------------------------------